mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - High effort for engineers to build and maintain
 - Less intuitive to users and engineers, we would need to report on cache/queue metrics to logs

-### Option 4: Queue data externally
+### Option 4: Use a simple DLQ (dead letter queue)
+We would always return 200, but any events that fail to process internally would get sent to a DLQ and be replayed later if needed.
+This could be a storage bucket, kubernetes volume, or table in a database.
+A scheduled kubernetes job would then run to try and pick these up and reprocess them later (every 4 hours, for exmaple).

+After too many failed attempts the payload would be marked as unprocessable (setting a flag in the table, or updating the file name).

+**Decision Drivers**
+- Amount of initial engineering effort: mid, minimal added infrastructure (database/table or k8s volume or storage bucket)
+- Amount of maintenance effort: mid-low (mid if we spin up a new database)
+- Overall performance of JBI: high
+- How intuitive the solution: high to engineers, low to users

+**Pros:**
+- Durable and expandable solution
+- Does not reduce JBI throughput
+- Intuitive to engineers

+**Cons:**
+- Added infrastructure
+- Not intuitive to end users unless we build additional reporting so they know why an update didn't come over

+### Option 5: Use a dedicated queue solution
-Similar to option 3, but instead of JBI queing the events we would have a dedicated service that accepts all API calls from bugzilla and puts them into a queue.
+We would have a dedicated service that accepts all API calls from bugzilla and puts them into a queue (apache kafka, rabbitMQ, etc).
 JBI would shift to being a downstream service and process these events asynchronously.
-If events fail to process to many times, they would get sent to a DLQ (dead letter queue) that could be replayed later if needed.
+Any events that fail to process would get sent to a DLQ (dead letter queue) that could be replayed later if needed.

 There are plenty of existing solutions we could use to solve this problem from a technical perspective.
 A seperate ADR would be done to identify the best answer if we choose to go this route.